air-hair/TJU_roughness_classification/README.md

 - `config.py`: File for configuring parameters specific to the model.
 - `loader.py`: Module for loading and preprocessing the sensor data.
 - `model.py`: File defining the architecture and implementation of the model.
-- `evaluator.py`: Module for evaluating the predictions and performance metrics.
+- `evaluate.py`: Module for evaluating the predictions and performance metrics.
 - `main.py`: Main script for training the model and making predictions.

 ## Folder Structure

 - `CNN/`: Contains files related to the Convolutional Neural Network model.
-- `RNN/`: Contains files related to the Recurrent Neural Network model.
-- `LSTM/`: Contains files related to the Long Short-Term Memory model.
+- `LSTM&RNN/`: Contains files related to the Long Short-Term Memory model and the Recurrent Neural Network model.
 - `KNN/`: Contains files related to the K-Nearest Neighbors model.
 - `SVM/`: Contains files related to the Support Vector Machine model.